arivers/Scinet-examples/bbtools/readme.md

 # BBtools #
-## A suite of command line utilities for sequence quality control, mapping, assembly, and kmer based analysis. ##
+### A suite of command line utilities for sequence quality control, mapping, assembly, and kmer based analysis ###
 ### Written by Brian Bushnell. ###
 These examples are maintained by Adam Rivers.